ArturWincenciak/ReSharper_CleanupCode_Demo/README.md

 # Cleanup Code works perfectly with Inspect Code

-There are situations where Cleanup Code does not do the entire job for us, but we can still greatly help ourselves and speed up Code Review by adding an additional step that performs an inspection of the code and, if it sees anything concerning, adds a comment to the submitted Pull Request on our behalf.
+There are situations where Cleanup Code does not do the entire job for us, but we can still greatly help ourselves and speed up ours Code Review process by adding an additional automatic step that performs an inspection of the code and, adds a comments to the submitted Pull Request on our behalf.

-Below, I demonstrate how to combine [ReSharper CLI CleanupCode](https://github.com/marketplace/actions/resharper-cli-cleanupcode) and [ReSharper CLI InspectCode](https://github.com/marketplace/actions/resharper-cli-inspectcode) using [GitHub Action](https://github.com/ArturWincenciak/ReSharper_CleanupCode_Demo/blob/main/.github/workflows/cleanup_code.yml) that contains two jobs: `cleanup` and `inspection`.
+Down below, I demonstrate how to combine [ReSharper CLI CleanupCode](https://github.com/marketplace/actions/resharper-cli-cleanupcode) and [ReSharper CLI InspectCode](https://github.com/marketplace/actions/resharper-cli-inspectcode) using [GitHub Action](https://github.com/ArturWincenciak/ReSharper_CleanupCode_Demo/blob/main/.github/workflows/cleanup_code.yml) that contains two jobs: `cleanup` and `inspection`.